camerahacks/prusa-connect-display/README.md

 ## Things to be aware of

 This script has very little error handling.
-For instance
+For instance there is no safeguard if you enter the wrong IP address.
+The script just won't work.
+There are also some timing issues since the script is polling the printer at regular intervals.
+Just don'r go crazy clicking buttons :)